 I realized that after so much time not caring for LEGO, my buildings skills are totally out of shape.
 I’ve learned a lot meeting amazing people here and knowing their work, and even so I’m a long way from excellence.
 I don’t practice often, I guess.

 My most famous and LIKEd MOC is «Medieval Cathedral».
 I imagine its success is mostly due to the wonderful video editing by Enabling Motion.
-That, because nowadays I look at it and think «hmm, I’m going to have to tore it apart and start over».
-Anyway, the video has over 7.000 views on Youtube, that puts a smile on me.
+That, because nowadays I look at it and think «hmm, I’m going to have to tear it apart and start over».
+Anyway, the video has over 13.000 views on Youtube, that puts a smile on me.

 As for the future, I’d like to have the city ready and start working on some stories to take place in it, along with other «places» I keep built for when that time comes (desert village Persian style, eastern village Ninja style, icy mountains village Viking style, and Tropical Island village Islanders style).